Cassie Taylor: Later music career

-She rededicated herself to music in 2010, beginning to work on her debut solo album, Blue, where she wrote all the tracks.
+Taylor rededicated herself to music in 2010, beginning to work on her debut solo album, Blue, where she wrote all the tracks.
 Released in 2011, The New Yorker called it a "solid collection of original songs, with occasional nods to her father's trance blues."

 During this time she formed the trio Girls With Guitars with musicians Dani Wilde and Samantha Fish.
 They released an eponymous album in 2011, afterwards beginning to tour.
 While she mostly writes her own material, Taylor has also reworked songs by artists as diverse as Nine Inch Nails and Muddy Waters.

 Out of my Mind (2013)

-By 2012 she had moved to Kansas City, Missouri and started mixing tracks for her second album.
+By 2012, Taylor had moved to Kansas City, Missouri and started mixing tracks for her second album.
 Originally financed through the proceeds of her husband selling his car, she was signed by Yellow Dog Records during the production process.

 Most of the recording took place at Immersive Studios in Boulder, where she had previously worked.

 Taylor wrote, arranged, produced, and sang all tracks, also providing bass guitar, piano, Hammond organ, and theremin.
 The band she formed for the album and live performances includes Larry Thompson on drums and Steve Mignano on guitar, as well as Jon Gray on trumpet.
 The 12-track album, Out of my Mind, was released on May 7, 2013.